 I am not going to argue for veganism, but I am going to argue for a transformation of the conditions under which our food is produced.
 Only 55 percent of the world’s crop calories are directly used to feed people.
-Meanwhile, 9 percent of U.S. emissions come from crops, making farming not only something that will be affected by climate change, but something that—paradoxically—contributes to it.
-The American government spends $38 billion each year to subsidize the meat and dairy industries.
-In contrast, we spent $17 million each year to subsidize fruits and vegetables.
-That’s only about .04% of the amount spent on meat and dairy.
-Meanwhile, in many areas within the U.S., vegetables are completely unaffordable, while these other foods—which have a much lower energy-return on energy-invested, and take much more cropland and carbon to produce—have their prices artificially deflated.
+Meanwhile, nine percent of US emissions come from crops, making farming not only something that will be affected by climate change, but something that—paradoxically—contributes to it.
+The American government spends 38 billion dollars each year to subsidize the meat and dairy industries.
+In contrast, we spent seventeen million dollars each year to subsidize fruits and vegetables.
+That’s only about .04 percent of the amount spent on meat and dairy.
+Meanwhile, in many areas within the US, vegetables are completely unaffordable, while these other foods—which have a much lower energy-return on energy-invested, and take much more cropland and carbon to produce—have their prices artificially deflated.
 In order to make sure everyone can eat, we need to think about which foods are being prioritized, and why.

 Why are we prioritizing the type of corn that goes to feeding cows and producing ethanol, rather than crops we can actually eat?
 Why not, instead, redirect those government subsidies towards people who are producing diverse crops of vegetables, and who may actually be able to feed us on this warming planet?